NCIP/psc/conf/csm/README.txt

 Setting up CSM for Tomcat

 1. Copy the ApplicationSecurityConfig.xml file from the /conf/csm directory to any directory.

 2. Copy the studycal.hibernate.cfg.xml file to the same directory

 3. Edit the ApplicationSecurityConfig.xml file to replace the <<config_directory_base>> with the fully qualified path of the directory created in step 1.

 4.	copy the csm_jaas.conf file to the Tomcat installation /conf directory

 5. Edit the csm_jaas.conf file to specify the right database driver, connection url, username and password

 6. Edit the catalina.properties file according to the sample provided.
-Add the following two entries:
+Add the following two entries

-	* gov.nih.nci.security.configFile : is the name of the property which points to the fully qualified path for ApplicationSecurityConfig.xml
+	•	gov.nih.nci.security.configFile : is the name of the property which points to the fully qualified path for ApplicationSecurityConfig.xml
-	* java.security.auth.login.config : points to the JAAS config file
+	•	java.security.auth.login.config : points to the JAAS config file

-	in case the entries are similar to:
+	in case the entry are similar to : java.security.auth.login.config=${catalina.home}/conf/csm_jaas.config

-	gov.nih.nci.security.configFile=${catalina.home}/conf/ApplicationSecurityConfig.xml
-	java.security.auth.login.config=${catalina.home}/conf/csm_jaas.config

 	create an Environment Variable CATALINA_HOME, with value pointing to the Tomcat installation directory, if its not already present.

 7.	create the following JAAS Realm in the server.xml file of Tomcat
 	  <Realm className="org.apache.catalina.realm.JAASRealm"
 	             appName="study_calendar"
 		userClassNames="gov.nih.nci.security.authorization.domainobjects.User"
 		roleClassNames="gov.nih.nci.security.authorization.domainobjects.Role"
                       debug="99"/>

 8.	copy the deployable war file to Tomcat/webapps directory